voltrondata-archive/substrait-python/README.md

 [Substrait](https://substrait.io) is a cross-language specification for data compute operations.

 ## Goals
 The Substrait Python package aims to provide a Python interface to Substrait.
-It will allow users to construct and manipulate a Substrait plan from Python for evaluation by a Substrait consumer, such as Arrow or DuckDB.
+It will allow users to construct and manipulate a Substrait Plan from Python for evaluation by a Substrait consumer, such as DataFusion or DuckDB.

 ## Non-goals
-Currently, there are no plans to extend feature development beyond the Substrait specification itself.
-For example, there is no plan to introduce a SQL-to-Substrait converter in Python, similar to Isthmus found in [Substrait Java](https://github.com/substrait-io/substrait-java).
+The Substrait Python package is not an execution engine for Substrait Plans.

 ## Status
 This is an experimental package that is still under development.